Documentation

 • Server brand string (e.g. "Paper", "Spigot", "Purpur")

-• Minecraft version
+• Minecraft version and player count

-• URLs and server addresses found in chat messages and tab list headers/footers
+• URLs and server addresses

 • Worlds / dimensions you enter